maiaiia/uni-lecture-notes/Sem II/DataStructures&Algorithms/ADT Dynamic Array.md

 We can access elements in *constant time*

 ## Dynamic Arrays
-The advantage of dynamic arrays over regular ones is the fact that the size is not set during the declaration (meaning that the size of arrays can grow and shrink)
+The advantage of dynamic arrays over regular ones is the fact that the size can grow and shrink